asvyazhin/CSS-guideline/README.md

-# Rules and principles of scalable CSS
+# Rules and principles for scalable CSS

 ## Necessity to comply with agreements

-CSS (cascading style sheets) actually don't have a strict declaration and each developer can make it as it sees fit.
-It may well work for a small project where the development team is one person.
-But for large, scalable and supported projects, we must follow by a strict discipline for writing CSS.
+CSS (cascading style sheets) actually don't have a strict declaration and each developer can write CSS as he or she sees fit.
+This may work for a small project where the development team is one person.
+But for large, scalable and projects that require support, best practice requires that teams follow a stricter discipline for writing CSS.

-What are the benefits we get if all developers will follow the same set of rules and principles:
+These are the benefits from having developers follow the same set of rules and principles:

 1. Single solid style.
 All CSS files will look as if they were written by one person, even if there is a whole team of developers.
 2. The code will be transparent for all participants in the development process.
-On the understanding of the code will spents a minimum of time.
+A very minimal amount of time will be spent trying to understand the code.
 3. Development productivity will increase.
-Strict rules to shorten the time required for editing and creating new styles.
+Strict rules shorten the time required for editing and creating new styles.
 4. The code will be scalable and reusable.
-5. Easy entry to the project for new developers.
+5. New developers on the project can be quickly brought up to speed.

 ##Selector declaration